Table of Contents

 - Tingling or pain in limbs

-Some MS patients recover from symptoms then relapse, while others experience a lengthy remission without seeing symptoms return.
+Some MS patients recover from symptoms and then relapse, while others experience a lengthy remission without seeing symptoms return.
+Sadaka Law has recovered compensation for the worsening of multiple sclerosis from the seasonal flu vaccine.

 MS does not have a cure, but treatments exist to manage symptoms and accelerate recovery from these attacks.
 Example treatments include immunosuppressants, physiotherapy, chemotherapy, and anti-inflammatory drugs.